NicolasKlenert/enterpolation/README.md

 - **clamped** - This mode clamps the curve such that its start- and endpoint are guaranteed to be the first and last element given.
 This is done by repeating the first and last knots.
 - **legacy** - This mode may be used to configure a B-spline the same way most other sources do.
 This mode is useful if one only gets the values for the configuration of a B-spline and is not creating them themselves.

-[builder]: bspline::builder::BSplineBuilder
+[builder]: bspline::BSplineBuilder

 ## Contributing

 All contributions are welcome, no matter how huge or tiny.
-If you are interested, take a look at [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+If you are interested, take a look at [CONTRIBUTING.md](https://github.com/NicolasKlenert/enterpolation/blob/main/CONTRIBUTING.md) for guidelines.

 ## License